wasmerio/wasmer-pack/doc/how-to/resources-vs-records.md

 ## Edge Cases

-While the *Records contain data.
-Resources encapsulate behaviour* rule works for most cases, you will almost certainly run into situations where something has both data and behaviour.
+While the *"Records contain data, resources encapsulate behaviour"* rule works for most cases, you will almost certainly run into situations where something has both data and behaviour.

 This happens a lot when wrapping a "normal" library with a WAI interface so it can be used from WebAssembly.
-The distinction between "object" and "data" is more fluid in most general purpose programming languages, meaning it can be common to encounter something that doesn't neatly fall into the "record" or "resource" categories.
+The distinction between "object" and "data" is more fluid in most general purpose programming languages so it can be common to encounter something that doesn't neatly fall into the "record" or "resource" categories.

 ### Workaround 1: Getters & Setters